TheJoin95/wdyd/README.md

 ```
 Usage: wdyd [options] [command]

-What Did You Did - A node CLI utility to write via interface great commit message (conventional commit guidelines)
+What Did You Do - A node CLI utility to write via interface great commit message (conventional commit guidelines)

 Options:
   -V, --version                               output the version number